 Ask your yourself if perfect is really what’s needed or whether what you’ve produced is good enough.

-When you don’t have clarity around your future direction and have specific, measurable goals to work towards you are far more liable to procrastinate.
+Procrastination often happens when you don’t have clarity around your future direction.
+You don’t have specific, measurable goals to work towards that inspire you to take action.

 This can leave you feeling confused, stuck and powerless, which creates procrastination.